-- 9.1 Accommodations need to be initiated at least 4 months prior to the start of the practicum placement in which the student requires accommodation by contacting Accessibility Services.
-This lead time is required to allow for evaluation of the request and any necessary follow-up. - 9.2 The Access Strategist, student, College Practicum Coordinator, and organization hosting the practicum placement develop the Accessibility plan for the practicum placement, which outlines the reasonable accommodations.
+- 9.1 Accommodations need to be initiated at least 4 months prior to the start of the Practicum Placement in which the Student requires Accommodation by contacting Accessibility Services.
+This lead time is required to allow for evaluation of the request and any necessary follow-up. - 9.2 The Access Strategist, Student, Keyano Practicum Coordinator and organization hosting the Practicum Placement develop the Accessibility Plan for the Practicum Placement, which outlines the Reasonable Accommodations.